BboxLab/openapi-mosel-php/README.md

 - authenticator for app credentials Oauth flow
 - check email address
+- check iban
+- check portability

 ## How to use?

-First, Install the package on a php application with composer.
+First, install the package on your php application with composer.

-Then, create an Sdk Moselle Object with a configuration.
+Then, create a Sdk Moselle Object with a credentials and a moselle configuration.

 ```php
 $configuration = new Configuration();